 Long-lost love.
 Incest.
 Death of a parent they never knew.
 A secret document in the attic.
 Responsibility for someone’s early demise.
 There’s always something hinted at on page one that isn’t completely revealed till the last chapter.
 And they spend most of the novel naval-gazing incessantly, reflecting on every trivial moment of their lives since pre-school.

 Literary fiction is not out-and-out funny.
 The tone must always be thoughtful, serious and somber.
 Keepers of the literary flame seem to forget that a bearded Englishman who is considered the greatest writer ever wrote farcical “low-brow” comedies for common people, and that these are among his most beloved works.
-Sure, there are lit fic stories that purport to be comic.
+Sure, there are lit fic stories that purport to be comic, usually in a sarcastic or snarky way.
 Someone will always hasten to mention A Confederacy of Dunces.
 The defense rests.